Hierarchical Reinforcement Learning with Optimal Level Synchronization Based on Flow-Based Deep Generative Model: Introduction

 \section{Introduction}

-\IEEEPARstart{O}{f} the many reinforcement learning (RL) algorithms, hierarchical reinforcement learning (HRL) compensates for the disadvantage of an atomic RL such as the Monte-Carlo policy gradient (REINFORCE) \cite{1}, deterministic policy gradient algorithm (DPG) \cite{3}, deep Q-network (DQN) \cite{4}, deep deterministic policy gradient algorithm (DDPG) \cite{5}, soft actor-critic (SAC) \cite{8}, and the twin delayed deep deterministic algorithm (TD3) \cite{9} since it has a strong capability to seek an optimal solution efficiently in a high-dimensional state and action or a sparse reward environment.
-It achieves competitive performance in these areas thanks to a temporal abstraction goal which is a hierarchical optimal action between the policies of HRL.
-Since HRL is composed of hierarchical policies, the communication between a higher-level policy and a lower-level policy is critical for the performance of HRL.
-In the case of a two-level hierarchical structure, while the higher-level policy focuses on the abstract and generalized features, the lower-level policy works on the primitive action coupled with an environment (see Fig. \ref{fig:ant1} showing the Ant environment which is used in this research).
+Among many reinforcement learning (RL) algorithms, Hierarchical Reinforcement Learning (HRL) stands out by addressing the limitations of atomic RL algorithms such as Deep Q-Network (DQN) \cite{4}, Deep Deterministic Policy Gradient (DDPG) \cite{5}, Soft Actor-Critic (SAC) \cite{8}, and Twin Delayed Deep Deterministic Policy Gradient (TD3) \cite{9}.
+HRL demonstrates a strong capability to efficiently seek optimal solutions in high-dimensional state and action spaces, as well as sparse reward environments.
+This efficiency is achieved through temporal abstraction goals between the policies of HRL.
+Since HRL is composed of hierarchical policies, effective communication between higher-level and lower-level policies is crucial for its performance.

-In a goal-conditioned HRL, a policy is conditioned on the other input called a goal which is sent from its higher-level policy.
-Due to the importance of the communication role between each HRL policy, there are several ways to handle a HRL algorithm from the viewpoint of controlling a goal.
-For instance, a HRL algorithm controls a goal by using an atomic RL algorithm \cite{18, 23} or various machine learning algorithms \cite{17, 21, 40}.
-The goal is also used for training its own policy.
+In a two-level hierarchical structure, the higher-level policy focuses on abstract and generalized features, while the lower-level policy handles primitive actions in interaction with the environment.
+For instance, in the MuJoCo Ant environment, the hierarchical policy operates through coordinated temporal abstraction: (1) the higher-level policy generates macro-level movement directions visualized as arrows in Fig. \ref{fig:ant1}, which serve as subgoals, while (2) the lower-level policy executes corresponding primitive actions at each timestep to achieve these directional objectives.

-One of the concerning HRL issues is how to train each policy with optimal data collection for the purpose of the task.
-The off-policy correction in HRL was suggested in \cite{18} as an alternative solution regarding the optimal training issue in HRL.
-It is the combination of off-policy and correction in terms of how to train a higher-level policy from the viewpoint of the current lower-level policy.
-One of its components, i.e. correction, should be examined carefully.
-Off-policy has been under the spotlight because it can overcome the local minima of the on-policy.
-On the contrary, the off-policy has a non-stationary issue regarding training a higher-level policy of HRL because of its innate algorithm characteristic.
+In goal-conditioned HRL, a policy is conditioned on an additional input called a goal, which is provided by its higher-level policy.
+The communication between each HRL policy is crucial, and there are several approaches to managing this in an HRL algorithm.
+For example, an HRL algorithm can control a goal using an atomic RL algorithm \cite{18, 23, 58, 59} or various machine learning algorithms \cite{17, 21, 40}.